simatic-ax/learning-path/02_first_ax_project/slides/slides.md

     </header>
   </div>
   <div class="grid-slide-text">
-    <p>Now that all packages have been installed, we can build the project using this command:</p>
+    <p>Now that all packages have been installed, we can build the project using the command:</p>
     <pre><code>apax build</code></pre>
     <br>
     <p>This will invoke the <code>stc</code> (Structured Text compiler) and transform the source code into a target specific binary.
 This binary can then be loaded onto the PLC.</p>